 Automobiles and parking policy

 Each staff member must register his or her personal automobiles with campus safety and affix a staff parking sticker on the lower right-hand corner of his or her car windshield.
 Parking on campus is available on a first-come, first-served basis.
 Staff members may not park in spaces designated for visitors, handicapped individuals, delivery vehicles, service vehicles or in places prohibited for fire or safety reasons.
 Staff members are responsible for paying parking tickets promptly.
-The college assumes no responsibility for damage to vehicles or theft of articles from vehicles while on campus property.
+The university assumes no responsibility for damage to vehicles or theft of articles from vehicles while on campus property.
 Staff members are asked to use caution while driving on campus and to observe the posted speed limit (the campus speed limit is 25 mph unless otherwise posted).
 Michigan motor vehicle regulations apply to all driving on campus.

-Calvin College has a vital interest in maintaining a safe, healthful and efficient workplace for its employees.
+Calvin University has a vital interest in maintaining a safe, healthful and efficient workplace for its employees.
 Being under the influence of illegal drugs or alcohol on the job may pose serious safety and health risks not only to the user but to all those who work with the user.

 Policy on civil defense and severe weather warning

 In cases of fire, the fire alarm will sound and staff members should immediately evacuate their building.
-Evacuation directions are posted in each building's hallways and in classrooms, meeting rooms and other areas around the college.
+Evacuation directions are posted in each building's hallways and in classrooms, meeting rooms and other areas around the university.
 In cases of a tornado warning, the civil defense siren will sound and staff should move to the nearest shelter (typically located on the first floor or in the basement of each building).

 In those rare circumstances when the campus must be closed, local radio and television stations will be so notified for regular reporting to the public.
 In the event of a delayed opening, a partial closing, or a full closing, staff member compensation shall be governed as circumstances dictate.
 Please see the human resources office for further information.